Costs of the building process.

 If you want something designed especially for you, you'll need to employ an architect, designer or draughtsperson.
 Some builders do supply design services and some companies include the design as part of a package.

-If you're using an architect, they can manage this process for you.
+If you're using an architect, they may be able to manage this process for you.
 If you're finding your own builder, ask people you know for recommendations and get several quotes.
 You can also search the public register for a Licensed Building Practitioner (LBP) here.

 Valuation of project